lake-wg/authz/draft-selander-lake-authz.md

 ## Scheme "https" {#scheme-https}
 In case the scheme indicates "https", V MUST perform a TLS handshake with W and use HTTP.

-TBD: This should not be necessary for each device request; if there already is a TLS connection between V and W that should be reused.
-Similar considerations for 5.2 and 5.3.

 If the authentication credential CRED_V can be used in a TLS handshake, e.g. an X.509 certificate of a signature public key, then V SHOULD use it to authenticate to W as a client.
 If the authentication credential CRED_V cannot be used in a TLS handshake, e.g. if the public key is a static Diffie-Hellman key, then V SHOULD first perform a TLS handshake with W using available compatible keys.
 V MUST then perform an EDHOC session over the TLS connection proving to W the possession of the private key corresponding to CRED_V.
 Performing the EDHOC session is only necessary if V did not authenticate with CRED_V in the TLS handshake with W.

+Editor's note: Clarify that performing TLS handshake is not necessary for each device request; if there already is a TLS connection between V and W that should be reused.
+Similar considerations for 5.2 and 5.3.

 ## Scheme "coaps"
 In case the scheme indicates "coaps", V SHOULD perform a DTLS handshake with W and access the resources defined in {{uris}} using CoAP.